Best Film Cameras for Fans of Retro Photography iMore 2020

 Develop your skills, have some fun

-Instant cameras offer instant gratification in a tiny, fun package.
+Digital cameras are the right tool for landscape and portrait photography, but instant film cameras win our hearts for spur of the moment photos.
+The best film cameras offer instant gratification in a tiny, fun package.
 They also help new photographers develop their skills faster.
 Because film costs money and images can't simply be deleted from memory, you learn how to compose pictures right the first time.
 My top choice these days is the Fujifilm Instax Mini 9.
 It's comfortable to hold and comes equipped with a macro lens, selfie mirror, and a built-in flash.
-You'll also get two packs of film.

 When you want a throwback camera with a little extra tech, reach for the Polaroid Snap.
 Pictures print out on Zink paper and can also be saved on an SD card to share on social media.